Skip to content

 Avo::Notifications.for_user(user, limit: 10)

-# Count unread notifications
+# Count unread notifications (drives the bell badge)

 Avo::Notifications.unread_count(user)

-# Mark a single notification as read
+# Mark a user's whole unread inbox as read

 Avo::Notifications.mark_all_as_read(user)